stackchain/ocr-cnh-2-json/README.md

 docker build -t ocr-cnh .
 ```

-It may take a while as the `Dockerfile` compile and install several OS native libraries to run the service.
+It may take a while as the `Dockerfile` compiles and install several OS native libraries to run the service.

-### Run the builded container
+### Run the container

-After waiting for the build, just run an instance of the container by executing:
+After the building, just run an instance of the container by executing:

 ```
 docker run -it -d -p 8080:8080 ocr-cnh
 ```

 You can check if the container is running accordingly by executing the `docker ps`.
-Any problems you may have you should take a look at the logs (`docker logs {container_name_or_id}`)
+Don't forget take a look at the logs (`docker logs {container_name_or_id}`)

 ### Ready to go!

 At this point you're ready to go.
-Just access `http://localhost:8080` and you should see a nice and friendly form to test this service :)
+Just access `http://localhost:8080` and you should see a nice and friendly form to test it :)

 ## Using the service

 As said, this is a very simple service, with a even simpler use dynamic:
  - You send (upload within a POST `multipart/form-data` request) the document (CNH) image;
- - The service will return you a JSON with the document information (or not - depends on the quality of the document and image)
+ - The service will return you a JSON with the document information (or not - it depends on the quality of the document and image)

 ### Usage example (in JavaScript)